Domanowska/MakerProjectGenerator/README.md

 Build a shirt out of mason jars.
 ```
 Rerun the script as need until you get an idea that sparks joy!

+### Customizing project ideas
+You can add objects and materials in the `objects.py` and `materials.py` files under the `/src` folder.
+You can remove any objects and materials you don't like too.